nim-lang/Nim/doc/manual.rst

 Type casts
 ----------

-Example:
+Type casts are a crude mechanism to interpret the bit pattern of an expression as if it would be of another type.
+Type casts are only needed for low-level programming and are inherently unsafe.

 .. code-block:: nim
   cast[int](x)

-Type casts are a crude mechanism to interpret the bit pattern of an expression as if it would be of another type.
-Type casts are only needed for low-level programming and are inherently unsafe.
+Type casts should not be confused with type conversions, as the underlying bit pattern is unchanged (aside from that the size of the target type may differ from the source type); they resemble *type punning* in other languages or C++'s ``reinterpret_cast`` and ``bit_cast``.

 The addr operator
 -----------------